apolzek/apolzek.github.io/_posts/2024-09-29-spells-for-linux-shell.md

 ### 2. signals

+Some scenarios that make sense to deal with signals..

+- Cleaning Temporary Files
+- Graceful Interruption of Services
+- Avoiding Database Corruption
+- Releasing Network or Hardware Resources
+- Maintaining Consistent Variable State-

 #### SIGINT
 This script creates a temporary file and displays a goodbye message when it receives a SIGINT signal (e.g., when the user presses Ctrl+C).